 Megan Higle’s passion for teaching children and youth music began in 1999.
 Megan earned a Bachelor degree in Vocal Performance summa cum laude from Marygrove College (Detroit) and a Master of Music in Choral Conducting from Oakland University.

-She is presently serving First Presbyterian Church of Lansing as their Director of Music, teaches K-6 General Music at Montessori Children's House of Lansing, is the Music Director of the Dewitt Community Singers, and is the Co Founder and Artistic Director of the Lansing Children’s Choir.
+She is presently serving First Presbyterian Church of Lansing as their Director of Music, teaches Pre K - 8th grade General Music at Montessori Children's House of Lansing, is the Music Director of the Dewitt Community Singers, and is the Co Founder and Artistic Director of the Lansing Children’s Choir.
+In 2020, Megan was appointed to the Mayor's Commission for Art and Culture for the city of Lansing.

 Jr., Annie, Cinderella and Lès Miserable.
 She was Adjunct Faculty at Marygrove College where she taught courses in Ear Training, Music Technology, World Music and Music Appreciation.
 She also served as instructor for the Institute of Music and